SamanFekri/QouteOfDay/README.md

-### 📅 Saturday, 11 May, 2024
+### 📅 Sunday, 12 May, 2024
 ------
 ### Events
 ------
-- **National Train Day** (on occasion) - Celebrated on the Saturday closest to May 10th, National Train Day was a holiday started by Amtrak in 2008 to spread information about the advantages of rail travel and the history of trains in America.
-While Amtrak discontinued official National Train Day events after 2015, some rail enthusiasts and local organizations might still observe it.
+- **National Limerick Day**: Celebrated on May 12th, this day commemorates the birthday of English artist, illustrator, author, and poet Edward Lear, who is known for popularizing limericks in his works.

-- **Eat What You Want Day** - A light-hearted, unofficial holiday that encourages people to indulge
+Please note that events can vary widely from year to year, so there might be additional events, conferences, or local festivals scheduled on May 12 in any given year.
+The events listed above are recurring and nationally recognized.
+To get the most accurate and up-to
 ### Positive Qoute
 ------
-"Embrace each day with an open heart and a fierce spirit. 🌟 Believe in the power of your dreams and watch the magic unfold! ✨💖🚀"
+"Embrace the beauty of your journey and let your spirit soar 🌟🌈✨ Every step you take is a dance with destiny.
+Keep moving with grace and joy in your heart! 💖🚀"